Skip to content

 chown -R thehive:thehive /opt/thp/thehive/files

-TheHive Installation and Configuration#
+TheHive installation and configuration#

 This section provides detailed instructions for installing and configuring TheHive.